Beachbody 3 Day Refresh Review

 Do you have questions about the 3 Day Refresh that you’d like answered by a non-Beachbody Coach?
 Ask away in the comments below.
 Just don’t shoot the messenger.

-[Updated 5/17/16: If you’re reading this post, chances are it’s your first time on this blog – and I’m glad you’re here!
-This post was written in October 2014, and I’ve learned a lot since then.
+[Updated 8/13/18: If you’re reading this post, chances are it’s your first time on this blog – and I’m glad you’re here!
+This post was written in October 2014 (when this blog was barely a year old), and I’ve learned a lot since then.
 I’ve read every single one of your comments, many of which made me laugh (with you, not at you, I promise).
 And some of your comments have helped me understand why I did not have a successful experience with the 3 Day Refresh:

 - I was looking for a quick fix – a way to lose a few pounds in a few days.
 But from what I’ve come to understand, the 3DR is not designed as a weight loss program – it’s more of a detox or cleanse.
 So in theory, my body was shedding toxins and other gross stuff – not necessarily pounds.
 It’s also why I felt so horrible – a detox isn’t supposed to feel good, you know?